Organizations succeed or fail because of their ability to maximize talent with a robust performance management strategy.

 The first question to ask yourself about your assessment system is, “How frequently are we making assessments?”

-Many organizations carry out formal evaluations just once a year, which means each individual assessment covers an incredible amount of time and work.
-That’s not at all conducive to providing timely feedback or getting employees on track to improvement as soon as possible.
+Many organizations carry out formal evaluations just once a year, which means each assessment covers an incredible amount of time and work.
+That’s not at all conducive to providing real-time feedback or getting employees on track to improvement as soon as possible.

 The frequency of discussions about performance in your organization directly influences what your assessment framework can do for you.
-The more assessment you can provide without encroaching on employee productivity, the better you can understand your organizational strengths and work towards constant improvement.
+The more assessment you can provide without infringing on employee productivity, the better you can understand your organizational strengths and work towards constant improvement.
+Succinctly put, frequent, real-time performance reviews yield a lot more impact than yearly ones.

 Think About How Data is Informing Your Approach